alliancecan/driconnect/driconnect/content/program.en.md

 {{< /paige/hero >}}

 # Towards Integrated Solutions for Digital Research
 The theme of the conference “Towards Integrated Solutions for Digital Research” was born out of a desire to craft a program that keeps collaboration at its core and offers content that highlights innovative approaches and solutions to breaking down silos and promoting synergy.
-Ultimately, our hope is that DRI Connect will contribute to a shared vision that leverages the full potential of digital research infrastructure (DRI) in Canada
+Ultimately, our hope is that DRI Connect will contribute to a shared vision that leverages the full potential of digital research infrastructure (DRI) in Canada.

 Watch this space for more program updates!
 The finalized program will be published in April.